-I have been helping breastfeeding mothers in Dumfries and Galloway for well over 20 years, the past 10 years as a fully qualified IBCLE Lactation Consultant.
+I have been helping breastfeeding mothers in Dumfries and Galloway for well over 20 years, the past 13 years as a fully qualified IBCLC Lactation Consultant.

 While my three children were growing up, I offered breastfeeding help on a voluntary basis as an NCT counsellor.
 Then, in 2002, I started working for NHS Dumfries and Galloway as Breastfeeding Peer Support Co-ordinator.
 This role was more about providing a network of support rather than detailed one-to-one help, but it brought me into contact with many more new mothers and babies.
 I learned a lot on the job, but this work also led me to realise that I still had many gaps in my knowledge.
 I therefore undertook additional intensive training and passed the IBLCE examination in 2006 to become a Lactation Consultant.
 We are required to re-certify every 5 years.
 In 2011, I did this by completing 75 hours of mainly lactation-specific training.

-More recently, in April 2016, I had to sit a 4-hour examination again – there is a lot of new research in the breastfeeding world and they like to ensure that we keep up to speed!
+In April 2016, re-certification was by examination – there is a lot of new research in the breastfeeding world and they like to ensure that we keep up to speed!
 I am pleased to report that I passed with flying colours.

 In October 2015, I resigned from my NHS role to concentrate on developing my private Lactation Consultancy.
 I continue to learn about the subtleties and complexities of breastfeeding with each new mum and baby that I meet.
 Every one of them teaches and inspires me.